wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.1.20121101 =
+* Optimized the way that scripts and styles are loaded when using RESS.
+* Moved RESS scripts into their own file, echoing them instead of including them.
+* Added an IE8 compatible background-color definition for the main navigation arrows
+* Fixed a PHP warning in the widget.php file

 = 2.1.20121017 =
 * Fixed an issue where the responsive SlideDecks would fail in IE10
 * Fixed an issue where the classic lens would not render correctly in IE 10